psuanm5030/beautiful-jekyll/professional-portfolio.md

 **Solution:** We tackled the pipeline first, up-skilling the IMS team with the ETL workflow tool, Alteryx.
 Second, we built a number of dashboards that made insight generation easier for the user.
 Finally, we shared the wealth, training scores of people across the enterprise to use the dashboards.

 **Impact:**
-* Data pipeline that takes under 4 hours to complete quarterly, which features various improvements to the underlying data (e.g., additional / more efficient features, validation, centralization and redundancy).
+* Data pipeline that takes under 4 hours to complete quarterly, which features various improvements to the underlying data (e.g., additional / more efficient features, validation, centralization, and redundancy).
 This saved them nearly 160+ hours per quarter.
 * Nearly 20+ dashboards deployed to 200 users worldwide, from many different functions — most with unique reasons for consuming the data.
 * Enabled company to look at data against custom dimensions, never before analyzed.